ulfmagnetics/sub-pop/README.md

 problem.
 It is very much a work in progress.

 It's built with Vue.js.
 The technical details are below.

+## How can I use this?

+There's a demo installation hosted on Github Pages at https://ulfmagnetics.github.io/sub-pop.
+Unfortunately I haven't implemented registration yet (see TODO) but if you really want access, get in touch and I can create an account for you manually!

 ## TODO